Ayaz Guliyev: Khimki

+Sabah

+On 28 August 2023, Azerbaijan Premier League club Sabah announced the signing of Guliyev from Khimki on a three-year contract.

-International
+International career

+Guliyev was born in Russia to an Azerbaijani father and Russian mother, and holds dual-citizenship.
 He participated in the 2013 FIFA U-17 World Cup with Russia national under-17 football team.

-Later he represented Russia national under-19 football team at the 2015 UEFA European Under-19 Championship, where Russia came in second place.
+Later Guliyev represented Russia national under-19 football team at the 2015 UEFA European Under-19 Championship, where Russia came in second place.

+On 24 February 2025, Guliyev's request to switch international allegiance to Azerbaijan was approved by FIFA.

 Personal life

 Guliyev was born in Moscow, Russia, to a father from Azerbaijan, Bakhtiyar Guliyev, and a Russian mother.